 “I don’t know.
 But I’m looking for a relationship.
 What’s after that is a bit more about the relating and the mutual goals we set.”

 Here are my BIG 5 RELATIONSHIP QUESTIONS you should answer before you start dating.
 Get yourself and your priorities oriented before you jump back into the dating pool.
 There is a lot of BS in the process of dating, both online profiles and meeting the person for the first time.
-And there are a lot of reason for wanting to date, many of which may not have anything to do with a relationship.
+And there are a lot of reasons for wanting to date, many of which may not have anything to do with a relationship.
 That’s fine.
 I’m not interested in casual sex or building up my network of friends.
 I’m interested in a relationship.
 If that’s your perspective as well, perhaps these questions will provide some clarity out there in the ambiguous world of dating.

 - Are you ready for a relationship or are you dating for fun and nighttime activities?